Do you live, work or play in a flood prone area?

 Cessnock City Council is responsible for managing clean-up tasks after a flood event.
 We coordinate repairs to damaged public assets such as roads, parks, trees and drainage and secure government funding to cover infrastructure damage.

 We're working with our community to reduce the risk of flooding and manage flood prone areas in the Cessnock Local Government Area (LGA).

 Flood risk in the LGA is managed in accordance with the NSW Floodplain Development Manual 2005.

-The Draft Cessnock City Wide Flood Study 2021 is now on public exhibition.
-The draft study provides flood data for the entire local government area.
+The Cessnock City Wide Flood Study was adopted in July 2021.
+The study provides flood data for the entire local government area.
 It will enable residents and property owners to know and understand the impact of flooding in their area, especially when buying and developing land.